VitalyKolesnikov/lunchvote/README.md

 ## Task

-Design and implement a REST API using Hibernate/Spring/SpringMVC (or Spring-Boot) without frontend.
+Design and implement a REST API using Hibernate/Spring/SpringMVC (or Spring-Boot) without a frontend.

 Build a voting system for deciding where to have lunch.